sourcegraph/about/blogposts/2020/find-and-replace.md

       <img src="https://storage.googleapis.com/about.sourcegraph.com/blog/a-programmers-guide-to-find-and-replace/brain4.jpg">
     </td>
     <td>
-    In your quest for ever greater efficiency, you discover `comby`, an awesome new pattern-matching language for code.
+    In your quest for ever greater efficiency, you discover <code class="language-text">comby</code>, an awesome new pattern-matching language for code.
     You use it to execute really really large crucial changes across your organization's code.
     </td>
   </tr>